Hack-K-State/Constitution/Constitution.md

 3. The Treasurer shall maintain any and all financial records that may be needed by Hack K-State, be the main point of contact with the department accountant, and perform other duties that may be assigned by the President.

-4. The Media Relations Officer shall maintain any and all social media accounts, websites, advertisements, and perform other duties that may be assigned by the President.
+4. The Head of Marketing and Advertising shall maintain any and all social media accounts, advertisements, and perform other duties that may be assigned by the President.

+5. The Head of Technology shall maintain the website, registration system, and check-in system, and perform other duties that may be assigned by the President.

+6. The Head of Food shall develop the food plan in accordance with the campus sanitarian, be in charge of the food menu and snacks throughout the event, and perform other duties that may be assigned by the President.

+7. The Head of Sponsorship shall maintain relations with sponsors and organizations, maintain the prospectus, head sponsorship/fundraising efforts, and perform other duties that may be assigned by the President.

 ## Article VI - Hack K-State Advisor
 1. The Advisor of Hack K-State shall be a faculty member or full-time staff member of Kansas State University and is selected by Hack K-State Officers.